MMosquito/Four_WINE-Os/README.md

 - "The WInes of Portugal (Organized by Region)"; Madeline Puckette; https://winefolly.com/deep-dive/what-wines-to-drink-from-portugal-by-region/winefully.com.
 2023
 - "ERD.png"; https://app.quickdatabasediagrams.com/.
 2023

-#### Note: The data used for wine region and wine color is "dummy" data.
+#### NOTE: The data used for wine region and wine color is "dummy" data.
 This was gathered and randomly distributed throughout the original data to provide identifiers for the individual data points beyond the index, but do not have any real-life signifcance.
 The data in this project is gathered for training purposes only.